What Is Castleman Disease?

 - What can I do to avoid infections?

-Don't hesitate to get a second opinion from another specialist.
+You can also get a second opinion from another specialist.
 Some doctors have more experience than others in treating this rare disease.

 Either way, once you take out the lymph node, you're usually cured.
 Your chances of getting Castleman disease again are very low.